katlass/Repeat-Sales-Model-using-Distributed-Computing/README.md

 Matrix row: first trade of bond, look at last trade, compute return from the first to the last trade, and estimating the return on the market at that time is a function of all these other bonds in that neighborhood.

 Data Extraction Methodology:
+-Use SLURM to manage and schedule Linux clusters.
+Computations will be distributed to 36 nodes.
--Start with our massive few billion entries in database, use SQL to extract 50 million lines -Segment the dataset where it meets certain rating, maturity, and liquidity constraints, there are 72 seroerate combos.
+-Start with our massive corporate bond database, use SQL to extract 50 million lines -Segment the dataset where it meets certain rating, maturity, and liquidity constraints, there are 72 seroerate combos.
 Do this via parallelization in R.
 -This ended up running faster than running parallelized SQL statements with WHERE conditions